 -

-What tips for these difficulties?
+What tips can help with these difficulties? 💡

 -